Difference between White Spirit and Methylated Spirit

 Both are solvents, and both are used for the same tasks in the painting world, so yes, you can absolutely use white spirit instead of methylated spirit.
 If you are still unsure about which paint thinner to use, check the directions on the paint you are buying.
 Manufacturers tend to recommend the best thinner to use with their paint.

-Cleaning paintbrushes with white spirit is simple.
-It is much easier to do when the paint is still wet, though.
-If the paint is dry, you’ll need to use a brush restorer before you use white spirit.
+Cleaning paint brushes with white spirit is a straightforward process, especially if the paint is still wet.
+If the paint has dried, you’ll need to use a brush restorer first before proceeding with white spirit.
+Follow the steps below to restore your brushes effectively:

 Some oil-based paints and varnishes can be very thick, and this makes them difficult to apply.
 Cold weather can also thicken up oil-based paint.
 In these cases, white spirit can be used to thin the paint.